 The course is comprehensive and very intense.
 When I left I felt prepared for a career in web development.
 What sets Launch apart are the instructors, each one is friendly and knowledgable.
 I would highly recommend Launch to anyone who is looking for a career change.

-- Highly Recommended- 1/25/2017Fall 2016 Grad • Software Engineer • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Highly Recommended- 1/25/2017Fall 2016 Grad • Software Engineer • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 Overall, I had a great experience.
 I learned the entire stack to build fully functional websites with impressive tech behind them.
 The curriculum is difficult and requires motivation on the part of the student.
 If you work hard, follow the guidelines, and keep up with the material, it is very likely that you will land a great job as a software engineer shortly after the class ends.